Itential-Adapters/adapter-nokia_nsp_network_management/AUTH.md

 STEPS
 1. Ensure you have access to a Nokia NSP Network Infrastructure Management server and that it is running
-2. Follow the steps in the README.md to import the adapter into IAP if you have not already done so
+2. Follow the steps in the README.md to import the adapter into Itential Platform if you have not already done so
 3. Use the properties below for the ```properties.authentication``` field
 ```json
 "authentication": {